saurabh0719/jett/README.md

 Jett strives to be simple, without unnecessary abstractions, rather letting the router and methods from `net/http` shine.
 This allows Jett to be extremely flexible right out of the box.

-The core framework is less than `300 loc` but is designed to be easily extandable with middleware.
+The core framework is less than `300 loc` but is designed to be easily extendable with middleware.

 <span id="keyfeatures"></span>